ivannbasilio/lapsu/README.md

 # Lapsu

-Lapsu is a small project using as exercice that compute time ago from input date.
+Lapsu is a small project built as exercice that compute time ago from input date.
 The source code was coded about Node.js.

 ## Usage